WOWEN-DEV/wowen.tech/CONTRIBUTING.md

 10. **Merge and Celebrate:** Once your PR is approved, it will be merged into the main branch.
 Congratulations on your contribution!

-## Code of Conduct

-To maintain a welcoming and inclusive environment, please review and adhere to our Code of Conduct.

 ## Questions and Support

 If you have questions or need support during the contribution process, feel free to open an issue in the repository.